The impact of racism on the health and well-being of the nation

 This four-part webinar series uses data, examples, and analogies to help viewers understand race-related health disparities.
 It offers recommendations for planning effective interventions, and invites participants to engage in a national conversation about race and health.
 Each webinar is one hour in length.

-- Naming and Addressing Racism: A Primer: Shiriki Kumanyika provides information on the ways that racism is one of the most challenging tools of social stratification faced when trying to improve the health of the public.
-In addition, Camara Jones tells the Gardener's Tale and then uses a Cliff Analogy to present a framework for understanding racism.
+- Naming and addressing racism: A primer: Shiriki Kumanyika provides information on the ways that racism is one of the most challenging tools of social stratification faced when trying to improve the health of the public.
+In addition, Camara Jones tells the Gardener's Tale and then uses the Cliff Analogy to present a framework for understanding racism.
 This framework is useful for understanding the basis for race-associated differences in health, designing effective interventions to eliminate those differences, and engaging in a national conversation.

 These webinars could be used to develop a shared understanding of the impact of race and racism on health or to support a Health in All Policies approach to health equity.
 They could be viewed individually or as part of a group discussion.